apache/qpid-dispatch/console/hawtio/README.md

 On the Dispatch Router's console page, select the Connect sub tab.
 Enter the address of a dispatch router.
 Enter the port of a websockets to tcp proxy and click the Connect button.

-### Websockts to tcp proxy
+### Websockets to tcp proxy

 The console communicates to a router using websockets.
 The router listens for tcp.
-Therefore a websockts/tcp proxy is required.
+Therefore a websockets/tcp proxy is required.

 A popular python based proxy is [websockify](https://github.com/kanaka/websockify).
 To use it: